Degis-Insurance/SmartContract-StyleGuide/HardhatStyleGuide.md

-Never use any of these for single letter variable names.
+Never use any of these for single-letter variable names.
 They are often indistinguishable from the numerals one and zero.